Skip to content

 What IDP Adds (Intelligent Document Processing)

 IDP adds a classification and structured extraction layer on top of OCR, achieving document-level intelligence.
-The IDP market reached $13.4 billion in 2026, growing at 26% annually.
+The IDP market reached USD 13.4 billion in 2026, growing at 26% annually.
 IDP vendors offer three additional capabilities beyond raw OCR.

 Automatic Classification

-IDP identifies the type of each document (government ID, company registration, bank details, pay stub, certificate) with accuracy rates above 98%.
+IDP identifies the type of each document (Australian passport, ASIC extract, bank details, payslip, certificate) with accuracy rates above 98%.
 This classification enables document-specific extraction rules to be applied automatically.

 Structured Extraction

-Where OCR returns raw text, IDP returns structured data: key-value pairs (director name, registration number, incorporation date), tables (invoice line items, payment schedules), and metadata (document type, document date, issuer).
+Where OCR returns raw text, IDP returns structured data: key-value pairs (director name, ABN, registration date), tables (invoice line items, payment schedules), and metadata (document type, document date, issuer).

 Intra-Document Validation Rules